Ancient Greek Art and Architecture: An Evolving Timeline

 Marble Statue of a Kouros, ca. 590-580 B.C.

-Classical Period, ca. 480-323 B.C.
+Classical Period, c.
+480-323 BCE

 Myron’s Discobolus

-Roman Copy of Myron’s Discobolus, original 460-50 BC
+Roman Copy of Myron’s Discobolus, original 460-50 BCE.
+Source: British Museum

 Athenian Acropolis

-There were three recognizable architectural styles during the Classical Period: the Doric Order, Ionic Order and Corinthian Order.
+There were three recognizable architectural styles during the Classical Period: the Doric Order, Ionic Order, and Corinthian Order.
 The Doric Order was simple, with plain pillars, capitals, and pediments.
 The Ionic Order was slightly more ornamented, with pillars that looked like a rolled scroll.
 The Corinthian Order was the most detailed of the three, with intricate, organic pillar and capital designs.

-The three orders of ancient Greek architecture
+The three orders of ancient Greek architecture.
+Source: Smithsonian

-The three orders of ancient Greek architecture
+The three orders of ancient Greek architecture.
+Source: Smithsonian

 Classical art is also easily recognizable from its near-perfect depictions of the human form in life-size and monumental sculpture.
 Greek artists became increasingly focused on the study of human anatomy and musculature, evolving from the Archaic kouroi to more naturalistic, physically accurate depictions of the human form.

 Ancient Greek sculpture also gained variation in subject matter and body pose.
 Rather than depicting the archetypal idealized man or woman, Classical sculpture began to exhibit a more diverse set of recognizable features.
-Sculptors also experimented with the human form by crafting pieces with the subject in action, or standing in the iconic contrapposto pose, with one hip protruding and the weight shifted to its side.
+Sculptors also experimented with the human form by crafting pieces with the subject in action or standing in the iconic contrapposto pose, with one hip protruding and the weight shifted to its side.

 Polykleitos’ Diadoumenos

-Copy of Polykleitos’ Diadoumenos, ca. 69-96 A.D., Roman copy of a Greek 420 B.C. original, courtesy The Met
+Copy of Polykleitos’ Diadoumenos, c.
+69-96 CE Roman copy of a Greek 420 BCE original.
+Source: Metropolitan Museum of Art

-Hellenistic Period, ca. 323-31 B.C.
+Hellenistic Period, c.
+323-31 BCE

 Lacoön and His Sons

-The Hellenistic Period in Ancient Greek art began with the death of Alexander the Great in 323 BC.
+The Hellenistic Period in Ancient Greek art began with the death of Alexander the Great in 323 BCE.
 The leadership of the massive empire that he had accrued throughout the Mediterranean, North Africa, and parts of Asia was subsequently divided into three regions and assumed by generals, splintering the empire.
-However, Greek art continued to expand on the classical ‘Hellenism’ of the empire in art with more international influence.
+However, Greek art continued to expand on the classical “Hellenism” of the empire in art with more international influence.

 Generally speaking, Hellenistic Period art featured an increase in expression and detail from the Classical Period.
-It began to diverge from the idealization of the Classical Period, and artists were no longer restricted to depict physical perfection.
+It began to diverge from the idealization of the Classical Period, and artists were no longer restricted to depicting physical perfection.
 They were free to explore themes of illness, death, and old age in sculpture.

 The Dying Gaul